Amplified response of cavity-coupled quantum-critical systems

 Since $\hat H_{\text{spin}}$ supports distinct types of orderings (see Methods), a fixed light-matter vertex can represent coupling to either critical or non-critical matter-modes, depending on the location of the model parameters in its phase diagram.
-Here, the choice $\bs n = \hat x$ or $\hat y$ ($\bs n = \hat z$) in Eq.~\eqref{eq:fullH} corresponds to coupling the cavity mode to a critical (non-critical) matter mode.
-The main contrast with the TFIM lies in the fact that as $\Delta \to 0^-$ ($\Delta \to 0^+$), for $\bs n = \hat x$ ($\bs n = \hat y$), the diverging correlation length of the fluctuations in the $\hat S^x$ ($\hat S^y$) channel continuously suppresses the $g_c$, even though magnetic order persists in the $\hat S^y$ ($\hat S^x$) channel (see the SI).
-For any choice of $\bs n$, however, $g_c$ is minimized in the vicinity of $\Delta = 0$ ({\it c.f.} the SI), consistent with our earlier analysis of the cavity-TFIM variants.
+Here, the choice $\mathbf n = \hat x$ or $\hat y$ ($\mathbf n = \hat z$) in Eq.~\eqref{eq:fullH} corresponds to coupling the cavity mode to a critical (non-critical) matter mode.
+The main contrast with the TFIM lies in the fact that as $\Delta \to 0^-$ ($\Delta \to 0^+$), for $\mathbf n = \hat x$ ($\mathbf n = \hat y$), the diverging correlation length of the fluctuations in the $\hat S^x$ ($\hat S^y$) channel continuously suppresses the $g_c$, even though magnetic order persists in the $\hat S^y$ ($\hat S^x$) channel (see Sec.V of the SI).
+For any choice of $\mathbf n$, however, $g_c$ is minimized in the vicinity of $\Delta = 0$ ({c.f.
+Supplementary Note 5}), consistent with our earlier analysis of the cavity-TFIM variants.